johnwargo/johnwargo-static-11ty/src/posts/2009/domino-&-blackberry-java-applications-part-2.md

 }
 ```

 The interface your Java program will use to consume the web service is defined in the DomDirLookup.java file.
 The interface extends java.rim.Remote (which is how it can connect to the web service) and defines the two methods that are called by the Java application.
 It defines GetUserList and GetUserInfo – remember them?
-They’re the two functions defined in the Domino web service we’re calling.
-Here’s the code:
+They're the two functions defined in the Domino web service we're calling.
+Here's the code:

 ```java
 // This class was generated by 172 StubGenerator.